 Research Associate (PhD in progress)

 A Liceo Classico graduate, Greta completed her Classics BA and Digital Humanities MA degrees at King’s College London.
 Greta is completing a PhD at the UCL Centre for Digital Humanities where her research will ultimately produce a digital edition of an ancient Latin manuscript.
 Greta’s interests lie within the fields of Classical philology, Manuscript Studies and Textual Criticism.
 Previously, she worked as a Research Associate at the Humboldt Chair of Digital Humanities at the University of Leipzig.
 Greta is Deputy Director of Digital Medievalist and Associate Editor of the Digital Medievalist Journal.
-Since May 2017, Greta is also section editor of Umanistica Digitale, the Italian journal of Digital Humanities, and since January 2018 she’s an Executive Member of the Italian Association of Digital Humanities (AIUCD).
+Since May 2017, Greta is section editor of Umanistica Digitale, the Italian journal of Digital Humanities, and since January 2018 she’s an Executive Member of the Italian Association of Digital Humanities (AIUCD).
 Greta is fluent in Italian and English, her native languages, speaks Spanish as well as conversational German, French and Modern Greek.

 Maria followed up her Bachelor of Computer Science with a Master’s thesis on information extraction from Ancient Greek texts.
 She joined the Natural Language Processing (NLP) Chair at the University of Leipzig before she worked at the Humboldt Chair of Digital Humanities at the same university.
 Maria’s interests revolve around the adaptation of natural language processing approaches to research questions in the humanities, particularly by means of annotation applications and pattern recognition.
 Maria is fluent in German and English, with elementary proficiency in French.